 Dual Submission Policy

-Papers in the Proceedings Track will be archivally published in PMLR.
+Papers in the Proceedings Track will be archivally published.
 Thus, submissions containing content that has been published or submitted elsewhere must include at least 30% new, unpublished/unsubmitted material.
 Likewise, to publish a NeurReps paper in another venue down the line, authors must add at least 30% new material.
 There are no restrictions on Extended Abstract submissions.

 Review Process